SaptarshiSarkar12/Drifty/Website/app/docs/Contribution.md

 1. **Bug Report for Application**
    You can create a **Bug Report for Application** to report any bug related to the application including installation problems and crashes.
 2. **Bug report for Website**
-    You can also raise issues related to the project's official website incase you encounter any bugs or issues.
+    You can create an issue in this category if you encounter any bugs or issues in the [official website of Drifty](https://saptarshisarkar12.github.io/Drifty/).
 3. **Documentation Change Request**
-    Raise a request for a change in the official documentation of the drifty project.
+    Raise an issue if you think any improvements can be made in the Documentation of Drifty.
 4. **Feature Request for Drifty Applicaiton**
-    If you have any new features which you think can improve the application in any way, then you can raise a request for that as well.
+    If you have any ideas to improve the application by adding new features, you can create an issue in this category.
 5. **Feature Request for Drifty Website**
-    If you have any new features which you think can improve the project's official website in any way, then you can raise a request for that as well.

-If you have anything else related to the project, you can select the others issue as well.
+    If you have any ideas to improve the Website of Drifty by adding new features, you can create an issue in this category.

+If none of the above categories applies to your case, feel free to create an issue in the **Others** category.

 ## Pull Requests

-[Pull requests](https://github.com/SaptarshiSarkar12/Drifty/pulls) are a great way to get your ideas (through code changes) into this project.
-Please open an issue at first, describing the changes you want to make, then feel free to open a PR (Pull Request).
+[Pull requests](https://github.com/SaptarshiSarkar12/Drifty/pulls) are a great way to implement your ideas into this project via relevant code changes.
+It is necessary to open an issue at first, describing the changes you want to make and discuss them with the maintainers.
+Once the issue gets assigned to you, you can open a pull request.

-## What does each PR Label mean?
+## What does each Label mean in Issues and Pull Requests?

-1. **App💻**
+1. **App 💻**
-    This label is for bugs/features/pulls regarding the application
+    This label indicates that changes are made in the Application code
-2. **bug🪱**
+2. **bug 🐛**
-    This label is used to mark a PR when something isn't working or some bug is getting solved
+    This label indicates that changes are made to fix a bug
-3. **dependencies🥡**
+3. **dependencies 📦️**
-    This label is for issues/pull requests that update the applcations internal or external dependencies
+    This label indicates that dependencies are updated in a Pull Request
-4. **docker🐋**
+4. **docker 🐋**
-    This label is used as an indication for the issues working on docker images / docker files
+    This label indicates that changes are made in the Dockerfiles
-5. **documentation📝**
+5. **documentation 📝**
-    Indicates improvements or additions to the official docuementations
+    This label indicates that changes are made in the documentation
-6. ****
+6. **CI/CD 🔁**
+    This label indicates that changes are made in the CI/CD workflows (GitHub Actions)
+7. **duplicate**
+    This label indicates that the issue / Pull Request is duplicate
+8. **hacktoberfest**
+    This label indicates that the issue is a part of [Hacktoberfest](https://hacktoberfest.com/)
+9. **hacktoberfest-accepted**
+    This label indicates that the Pull Request is accepted for [Hacktoberfest](https://hacktoberfest.com/) and will count towards your participation
+10.

 ## Checkout Projects